-She received her PhD in English from Duke University in December 2009.
+She received her PhD in English from Duke University in 2009.
 When asked about her research, Heather’s usual answer is that she works on bad kings who speak in Middle English.
 To get a bit more specific, her dissertation explored the symbiotic relationship between theatre and tyranny in one of history’s most socially transgressive genres: early English vernacular drama.
-Her current research focuses on the changing conceptions of kingship and governance in the city of Chester and its cycle of Biblical plays in both the sixteenth century and today.
+Her current research focuses on the ways that kingship and governance are presented in Biblical plays from the cities of Chester and York, both in the sixteenth century and today.

 On the occasions when she finds some spare time (usually under the sofa cushions), Heather enjoys playing taiko (big Japanese drums), “studying” fans and their reading practices, drinking tea, and writing about herself in the third person.
-She is also a Linux user who is unashamedly addicted to her iPad.
+She is also a Linux user who is still occasionally surprised by the fact that she is an Apple Distinguished Educator.

 None of us think, read, or write in the same way; each of us has been shaped by a myriad of influences.